Treatment for Abnormal Vaginal Bleeding in Ocala, FL

 - Tranexamic acid.
 Tranexamic acid (Lysteda) helps to reduce menstrual blood loss but is only effective when taken at the time of the bleeding.

 - Oral progesterone.
 The hormone progesterone can help correct hormone imbalance, thereby reducing vaginal bleeding.

 - Hormonal IUD (Liletta, Mirena).
 This intrauterine device (IUD) releases a type of progestin called levonorgestrel, which thins uterine lining and decreases cramping and menstrual blood flow.

-Ablation Treatment for Menorrhagia in Ocala FL
+Ablation Treatment for Menorrhagia